The Complete Shopify Shipping Profile Audit Checklist

 Step 7: Review Handling Times and Delivery Promises

-Shopify allows you to configure expected shipping times that display in checkout and order confirmation emails.
-Inaccurate delivery promises damage customer trust and increase support inquiries.
+Shopify lets you configure expected shipping times that show up in checkout and order confirmation emails.
+Inaccurate delivery promises damage customer trust and drive up support inquiries.

 - In Settings > Shipping and delivery, review the Processing time setting at the top of the page.
-This affects the estimated delivery windows shown to customers.
+It affects the estimated delivery windows shown to customers.

 - For each shipping rate, check whether a transit time has been set (available under rate details for flat rates).